syndesisio/redhat-ipaas.github.io/_pages/contributing.md

 ## Getting Started
 - Fork the repository you'd like to collaborate on.
 - Clone your fork of that repository, NOT the original repository directly.
 - Follow instructions on the README.md of the repository to install any dependencies.
-For the API and Client, this likely just means running `npm i` or `npm install` and then `npm start` to run it.
 This varies from repository to repository.
 Please see the menu on the left-hand side to navigate to repository-specific details.

 ## Guidelines

-This may sound like a list of strict rules, but don't be discouraged!
 These are guidelines for consistency and to make everyone's lives easier, but we welcome contributors of all levels of expertise and will work with you to try and follow these best practices.
 An open source community is just that - a community - not a panel of experts. :)

 ### Tests
 - Please write unit tests for all of your code.